top of page

 Your GP session will need to be at least 20 minutes in duration so that they have time to investigate the state of your mental health.
 Your GP will likely ask personal questions to understand your situation.
 Things such as: any history of mental illness, any recent or historical life challenges, your family history of mental health, any alcohol or drug use, the coping strategies you use and if you have thoughts of suicide.
 They will usually ask you to complete a 10-question assessment called a K10 which gives the GP an indication of your current level of psychological distress.

 Let the receptionist know when your book that your need the session for mental health reasons so that you are allocated with a GP who can provide enough time to adequately support and investigate your mental health issues.
-If you are struggling to get in to see a GP and don’t want to wait, then you may want to access a GP through Instantscripts.com.au They will be able to give you a MHCP within 24 hours.
+If you are struggling to get in to see a GP and don’t want to wait, then you may want to access a GP online.

 Your GP will provide you with 2 documents: a referral letter and a mental health care plan (MHCP).
 Either document will usually state up to 6 sessions of treatment.